pranjalpruthi/bhedi/README.md

-# BHEDI PIPELINE
+# βHΞDI PIPELINE
 ## Introduction
-BHEDI (Biomarker-based Heuristic Engine for Dengue Identification) is a computational tool designed for the identification of Dengue virus serotypes in wastewater next-generation sequencing data.
+βHΞDI (Biomarker-based Heuristic Engine for Dengue Identification) is a computational tool designed for the identification of Dengue virus serotypes in wastewater next-generation sequencing data.
 It leverages specific genomic fragments, referred to as sankets, to detect sequences associated with the Dengue virus.
 This repository contains the command-line interface (CLI) and API for processing FASTQ files and identifying Dengue virus serotypes.

 ## Installation

 ### Prerequisites
 - Go (1.15 or later)
 - SeqKit

 ### Installing SeqKit
 SeqKit must be installed as a prerequisite.
 You can install SeqKit by following the instructions on its GitHub repository: [SeqKit GitHub](https://github.com/shenwei356/seqkit).